aragon/osx/packages/contracts/docs/core/01-how-it-works/02-framework/02-plugin-management/index.md

 The `PluginSetup` is written by you, the plugin developer.
 The processing of the setup is managed by the `PluginSetupProcessor`, the central component of the setup process in the aragonOS framework, which is explained in the section [The Plugin Setup Process](./02-plugin-setup/index.md).

 Each plugin with its different builds and releases is versioned inside its own plugin repositories in a `PluginRepo` contract.
-These are created for you when you publish a `PluginSetup` contract new version to the aragonOS framework, which is explained in the section about [The Plugin Repo Creation](./02-plugin-setup/index.md)
+The `PluginRepo` is created for you when you publish the `PluginSetup` contract of your first version to the aragonOS protocol, which is explained in the section about [The Plugin Repo Creation](./02-plugin-setup/index.md)